s992/archive.s992.github.io/source/_posts/2014-09-17-file-uploads-with-angularjs-and-ratpack-part-2.markdown

 ## Conclusion

 That wraps up part two of this two part series.
-You can find the full source of this project Github at [https://github.com/s992/angular-ratpack-upload](https://github.com/s992/angular-ratpack-upload).
+You can find the full source of this project on Github at [https://github.com/s992/angular-ratpack-upload](https://github.com/s992/angular-ratpack-upload).
 If I did my job right, you probably now know more than you ever cared to about file uploads. :)

 Thanks for reading!